Saint Cecilia's Catholic Church (Brooklyn)

-Saint Cecilia's is a Roman Catholic parish church in the Diocese of Brooklyn located at North Henry and Herbert streets, Greenpoint, Brooklyn, New York.
+Saint Cecilia's is a Catholic parish church in the Diocese of Brooklyn located at North Henry and Herbert streets, Greenpoint, Brooklyn, New York.
 It is named for Saint Cecilia, the patron saint of music.
 It is a contributing building in the Greenpoint Historic District, listed on the National Register of Historic Places in 1983.

 The Church

 The former church was built in 1871.
 Later the former structure was placed beside the new church and converted to a lyceum/gymnasium.
 The current church was constructed in 1891 based on plans supplied by architect Thomas Henry Poole and was solemnly consecrated 1901.
 The outer stone used for the construction is limestone, said to be originally utilized by St. Patrick's Cathedral of Manhattan.
 It is most notable for its illuminated bell tower with copper roof, which can be seen from the northbound side of the nearby Brooklyn–Queens Expressway.

 The church seats over 800 people.

 The church property consists of a school, the church, a chapel, the rectory, a convent, a brothers' house, a gymnasium and priest housing.
 The school celebrated its centennial in 2006.
 Saint Cecilia's chapel was formerly a baptismal area, but due to the Vatican's reformed rules to bring baptisms closer to the church community, the baptismal font was moved to within the church.